hubmapconsortium/portal-containers/README.md

 test_docker.sh push
 ```

-To have these containers run in production, talk with Joel: He'll pull the latest changes and configure the pipelines to be run on the assay types that you tell him.
+## Getting it to run in production

+This repo is included as a submodule in [`ingest-pipeline`](https://github.com/hubmapconsortium/ingest-pipeline/tree/master/src/ingest-pipeline/airflow/dags/cwl): When there are changes here that you want run in production, make a PR there to update that submodule to the latest code here, and make Joel a reviewer on the PR.
+Depending on the rate of change, it might be good to have a weekly routine of making PRs to `ingest-pipeline`.
+TBD.